 Who can help you at Mohawk

 CTL can provide a variety of supports to individual faculty and to program teams.
 Workshops are offered throughout the term on teaching large classes and active learning strategies.
-The Learning and Development Consultant can advise on teaching strategies and in-class tactics and tools.
+The Teaching & Learning Consultant - Education Development, can advise on teaching strategies and in-class tactics and tools.
 Educational Technology Specialists can support the development of online content that can be used in a flipped class strategy.